Tenzing94/Accelerated_Cpp_Book/Chapter_02/Exercise_2-4.md

 		// invariant: we have written c characters so far in the current row while (c != cols)
 		{
-			// is it time to write the greeting? if (r == pad + 1)
+			// are we on the greeting row? if (r == pad + 1)
 			{
 				cout << greetingRow;